 I revised all the short stories I had written and prepped them for new members.
 Since October, when the link broke between my website & Mailchimp there have been no new faces and the promise at the end of the updated books of ‘a free short story for every newbie’ has been redundant.

 It’s early March now and the 18th seems a long way off.
-On the 18th, book #1 will be Free and being offered to 2.7 million US Thriller readers.
+Book #1 will be Free and offered to 2.7 million US Thriller readers.
 I want as many of those interested in the series to grab the early books and hope that encourages them to read all twelve books in time.

 Everything’s changed since that acceptance email.
 I can concentrate solely on book #1 and run discounted periods of time on books #2 & #3 whenever I get a repeat deal.
 Instead of lots of small amounts across dozens of sites every two weeks, I may be able to run four or five big promotions through the year, supplemented by some of those ideas from the land Down Under – Headline, Sponsored, Facebook Ads.